Pacific DC Intertie: Overview

 The idea of sending hydroelectric power to Southern California had been proposed as early as the 1930s, but was opposed and scrapped.
 By 1961, US president John F. Kennedy authorized a large public works project, using new high voltage direct current technology from Sweden.
 The project was undertaken as a close collaboration between General Electric of the US and ASEA of Sweden.
 Private California power companies had opposed the project but their technical objections were rebutted by Uno Lamm of ASEA at an IEEE meeting in New York in 1963.
 When completed in 1970 the combined AC and DC transmission system was estimated to save consumers in Los Angeles approximately US$600,000 per day by use of cheaper electric power from dams on the Columbia River.

 One advantage of direct current over AC is that DC current penetrates the entire conductor as opposed to AC current which only penetrates to the skin depth.
 For the same conductor size, the effective resistance is greater with AC than DC, hence more power is lost as heat with AC.
-In general, the total cost for HVDC is less than an AC line if the line length is over 500–600 miles, and with advances in conversion technology, this distance has been reduced considerably.
+In general, the total cost for HVDC is less than an AC line if the line length is over 500–600 kilometers, and with advances in conversion technology, this distance has been reduced considerably.
 A DC line is also ideal for connecting two AC systems that are not synchronized with each other.
 HVDC lines can help stabilize a power grid against cascading blackouts since power flow through the line is controllable.

 The Pacific Intertie takes advantage of differing power demand patterns between the northwestern and southwestern US.
 During winter, the northern region operates electrical heating devices while the southern portion uses relatively little electricity.
 In summer, the north uses little electricity while the south reaches peak demand due to air conditioning usage.
 Any time the Intertie demand lessens, the excess is distributed elsewhere on the western power grid (states west of the Great Plains, including Colorado and New Mexico).